kemar/html-elements/README.md

 # HTML elements

-> How various CSS frameworks style HTML elements.
+> How various CSS frameworks style bare HTML elements.

 This repo contains an HTML page with all HTML5 elements for styling.
 I added a style switcher ([like it's 2001](https://alistapart.com/article/alternate)) to dynamically switch between the style sheets of various CSS frameworks and studying how they deal with HTML elements.